magnussolution/magnusbilling7/wiki/en/modules/rateCallshop/rateCallshop.rst

 Sell price
 ----------

-| We did not write the description to this field.
+| Charged value per minute in the Callshop.